 Ratepayers who receive Centrelink payments can apply through either Council or Centrelink to have fortnightly payments taken directly from their allowance and paid to Council at no cost to the ratepayer.
 Interest would continue to be charged on rate arrears.

-For example, if a property as at the 2008 valuation was valued at $300,000 and the property attracted an increase of 40%, the capital value would have increased by $120,000 whereas the rates payable over two years would only be a fraction of that.
-This means that the property owner has increased wealth of $120,000 but it would not be recognised in cash terms.
+For example, if a property as at the 2020 valuation was valued at $300,000 and the property attracted an increase of 10%, the capital value would have increased by $30,000 whereas the rates payable over the year would only be a fraction of that.
+This means that the property owner has increased wealth of $30,000 but it would not be recognised in cash terms.

 Applications for rates assistance may only relate to the applicants primary place of residence and are not available for residential investment, commercial or industrial properties.